Keep the Balance: Gameplay

 Keep the Balance is a puzzle game in which players are required to balance objects on a pair of scales whilst keeping the weight level.
 The objects are varied and interact with one another in unpredictable ways, such as circus animals that eat the others when placed together, or fans and vacuum cleaners that move objects towards or away from their side of the scale.
 The game is won when the scales are perfectly balanced, or lost if the scales reach a certain level of imbalance.
 An unexpected element is the Joker, who will randomly jump onto the scales to disrupt the balance or insert a random object onto the scales.

 The Windows version of the game features two modes, with 'Single Player' mode featuring traditional level-based gameplay and a competitive 'Hot Seat' mode allowing two players to alternate turns to attempt to topple the scales of the other player.
 The Game Boy Color features a simplified version of the scales, with 80 levels in its single-player mode.

 Reception

 Keep the Balance received mixed reviews.
 Faith Wardle of PC World praised the "bizarre and incredibly detailed animation" for the Windows version of the game, whilst observing "the game can be quite slow in the earlier stages, and with ten levels in each zone it may become tedious."
 Writing for Game Boy Xtreme, Jamie Wilks found the Game Boy Color version to be "one of the worst games I've ever played", stating the game was "slow", "plain dull", and that the "graphics move from one shade of brown to the next".
-A more forgiving review from Total Game Boy stated that the game "gets really quite addictive" and "the graphics aren't bad", whilst noting that most levels "only last about two seconds each...80 levels is nothing.
-It's over in a flash."
+A more forgiving review from Total Game Boy stated that the game "actually get quite addictive", whilst noting that most of the 80 levels "only last about two seconds each."